MERNCraft/Nail-It/docs/md/21-Using-the-Debugger.md

 ![The Continue button in the Control Panel](images/ContinueButton.webp)

-This will make the debugger run through every step automatically until it finds itself on line `4` and the the value of the `length` variable is identical to the number `1`.
+This will make the debugger run through every step automatically until it finds itself on line `4` and the value of the `length` variable is identical to the number `1`.
 Then it will pause.

 ![Press Continue to run your code until the next breakpoint](images/ContinueToNextBreakpoint.webp)